padzak/shop/README.md

 5. Stripe documentation - https://stripe.com/docs/upgrades/manage-payment-methods
 6. Provide a valid `return_url` in payWithStripe.js endpoint
 7. Find a better alternative than Stripe - 3,5% fee

+## image upload

+1. find out if cloudinary is the best option
+2.